 Try to Talk With Your Child About His Feelings Regularly

 It may be hard at this age to engage your child in a long discussion about emotions, but taking a couple of minutes a day to ask “What made you feel good today?” or “Did anything upset you today?” is a great way to show you care.
 Try to avoid questions that will get a “yes” or “no” answer to create more conversation.
 New York City-based teacher Anne Harlam suggests also talking about your own feelings.
 For example, “I’m really stressed out about this deadline at work” or “I’m really excited to spend time with the family this weekend.”
-Even if there isn’t always a discussion started, simply by providing daily interactions around their emotions you’re creating an environment where your child knows your child can talk to you.
+Even if there isn’t always a discussion started, simply by providing daily interactions around their emotions you’re creating an environment where they know they can talk to you.
 This will make him more likely to talk to you when they are ready to, or really needs to.
 For more ideas on what to say, visit our conversation starters guide.

 Be Careful Not to Tell Your Child How He Feels

 Director of Rutgers Social and Emotional Learning Lab Maurice Elias says that it’s better to say what you see.
 For example, “It looks like you are feeling conflicted about going to that party, because you are not acting as excited as you usually do,” or “You say you are not nervous about the test, but you are very fidgety when you are trying to sit down and study.”
-By saying what you see, you signal to them how they look and it gives them a chance to correct you, explain, or perhaps deny what you said, but still have that feedback.
+By saying what you see, you signal to them how they look and give him a chance to correct you, explain, or perhaps deny what you said, but still have that feedback.
 This is different from saying, “You don’t really want to go to that party, do you?” or “I can’t believe you aren’t nervous about that test.”

 Be Supportive of Your Child